Biography of an ageing blob

 The three boat-related books are wonderful reminders of the times we've had – maybe they'll inspire you to try something different.

-I've written a series of articles on our return to our home town of Littleborough on the Lancashire / Yorkshire border in the Pennines.
+I've written a book on our return to our home town of Littleborough on the Lancashire / Yorkshire border in the Pennines.
 It's currently with the editor - watch out!

 We give talks on our boating experiences and give the proceeds to a couple of charities close to our hearts.